- Apply links menu

 - My Account links menu

-An overview of the population living in the Bristol Local Authority area is available in the report The Population of Bristol – August 2013. (pdf, 3.4 MB)(opens new window)
+An overview of the population living in the Bristol Local Authority area is available in the report The Population of Bristol: September 2014 (pdf, 14.3 MB)(opens new window)

 The report aims to build a picture of the population of Bristol now and in the future.
 The report brings together statistics on the current estimated population of Bristol, recent trends in population, future projections and looks at the key characteristics of the people living in Bristol.

-- We are one of England's eight 'Core Cities'.
+- We are one of Great Britain's ten 'Core Cities'.

 - We have more children under sixteen than people of pensionable age.